hivesolutions/appier/doc/events.md

 # Events

 With Appier, you can send events across application models.
-This is a way to allow models to communicate with each other without creating a strict dependency between them.
+This allows models to communicate with each other without creating a strict dependency between them.

 Here's an example of the event of a `Cat` having "mehowed" being broadcast to the whole app: